-- The tax burden, including the annual tax on credit institutions and DGS contributions, should be brought more in line with that prevalent in our neighbouring countries. - The bank tax must be reformed so that financing obtained from the European Investment Bank (EIB) is excluded from the tax base of the bank tax.
-This will not nullify the interest rate advantage that companies can get. - European initiatives, such as those related to minimum taxes (Pillar 2), should be smoothly integrated into Belgian regulations without leading to an increase in the effective tax rate.
+- The tax burden, including the annual tax on credit institutions and DGS contributions, should be brought more in line with that prevalent in our neighbouring countries. - European initiatives, such as those related to minimum taxes (Pillar 2), should be smoothly integrated into Belgian regulations without leading to an increase in the effective tax rate.
 The total burden of tax and other government-imposed levies on financial institutions should be taken into account. - Disproportionate penalties and high compliance costs should be avoided in connection with the exchange of information and the collections made by banks for the Belgian state.